hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 * [Matplotlib](https://matplotlib.org/).
 Matplotlib is a Python 2D plotting library and one of the most frequently used plotting modules in Python.
 * [Seaborn](https://seaborn.pydata.org/).
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

+## More Arithmetics on DataFrame and Series

+Series has many arithmetic funcitons.
+Although one can easily implement those functions with basic `list` and basic logics in Python, those provided by `Series` can save some time by writing for loops, because they are design to work on "a series of numbers".
+Examples are like:

+- `.sum()`
+- `.min()`
+- `.max()`
+- `.quantile()`

+Two `Series` of the same length can use conventional arithmetics and boolean operators to perform an **element-wise** operation.
+For example:

+- `a + b` - result is a new Series whose values are the element-wise addition from `a` and `b`.
+- `a == b` - result is a new Series whose values are element-wise `==` logical operation.

+When one hand side of the equation is not a Series, but a "scalar", i.e. single number, this single number is used in all operations with all elements from another Series.

+Many functions that are available for `Series` are also available for `DataFrame`.
+A `DataFrame` is in essense a collection of `Series`.
+To apply those functions that works on `Series` to `DataFrame`, we need to have certain ordering, which is given by a keyword parameter called `axis`:

+- Operate along columns (`axis=0`)
+- Operate along rows (`axis=1`)

+**Exercise**: The Berkeley admission synthesis dataset.
+Calculate the by-department admission ratio and the whole-school admission ratio.
+Try to articulate whether there is gender discrimination or not.
+(For further reading, search for "Simpson's paradox").

 ## Distribution